ros2/ros2_documentation/source/How-To-Guides/Using-Python-Packages.rst

 Installing via a virtual environment with symbolic links
 --------------------------------------------------------

-If you want to run your Python nodes using dependencies installed in a virtual environment, but you also build your ROS 2 package using the ``--symlink-install`` option to create symbolic links to those Python nodes, then the process varies slightly.
+If you want to run your Python nodes using dependencies installed in a virtual environment, but you also want to build your ROS 2 package using the ``--symlink-install`` option to create symbolic links to those Python nodes, then the process varies slightly.

 First, create a Colcon workspace: